 By the time you know all the words in this list cold — in both directions, French to English and English to French — you'll be well into A2 and ready to start building real sentences.

 Encountering any of these words in a French text?
-Paste it into Apprendr to see the word in context with a full grammar explanation.
+Start with your level and interests, or paste it into Apprendr to see the word in context with a full grammar explanation.